 Roger J. Augustine is a Micmac born at Eel Ground, New Brunswick, where he served as Chief from 1980 to 1996.
 He was president of the Union of NB-PEI First Nations from 1988 to January 1994.
 He is president of Black Eagle Management Enterprises and a member of the Management Board of Eagle Forest Products.
 He has been honoured for his efforts in founding and fostering both the Eel Ground Drug and Alcohol Education Centre and the Native Alcohol and Drug Abuse Rehabilitation Association.
 In February 1996, Mr Augustine was appointed a director to the National Aboriginal Economic Development Board.
 In June 1996, he was named Miramichi Achiever of the Year by the Miramichi Regional Development Corporation.
-He was appointed Commissioner to the Indian Claims Commission in 1992.
+He was appointed a Commissioner of the Indian Claims Commission in 1992.

 Daniel J. Bellegarde, Co-Chair, is an Assiniboine/Cree from the Little Black Bear First Nation in southern Saskatchewan.
-From 1981 to 1984, he worked with the Meadow Lake District Chiefs Joint Venture as a socio-economic planner.
-From 1984 to 1987, Mr Bellegarde was president of the Saskatchewan Indian Institute of Technologies.
-Since 1988, he has held the position of First Vice-Chief of the Federation of Saskatchewan Indian Nations.
-He was appointed Commissioner, then Co-Chair of the Indian Claims Commission on July 27, 1992, and April 19, 1994, respectively.
+From 1981 to 1984, Mr Bellegarde worked with the Meadow Lake District Chiefs Joint Venture as a socio-economic planner.
+He was president of the Saskatchewan Indian Institute of Technologies from 1984 to 1987.
+In 1988, he was elected First Vice-Chief of the Federation of Saskatchewan Indian Nations, a position he held until 1997.
+He is now a management and governance consultant.
+Mr Bellegarde was appointed Commissioner, then Co-Chair, of the Indian Claims Commission on July 27, 1992, and April 19, 1994, respectively.